-- 1. Turn off your computer. - 2.
-While holding down 0 (zero) key on the keyboard, turn on your computer. - 3.
-A menu appears.
-Follow the on-screen instructions.
+- 1. Turn off your computer. - While holding down 0 (zero) key on the keyboard, turn on your computer. - 3.
+A menu will be displayed from which you should follow the on-screen instructions.

-Restoring the preinstalled software from your creating recovery media
+Restoring the pre-installed software from your created Recovery Media